 third party liability coverage is personal liability coverage that protects the customer from damages they incur due to the wrongful acts of others when the liable person is uninsured or underinsured.
-The coverage is designed to cover bodily injury, property damage and personal injury resulting from occurrences not involving an auto in which a liable third party is at fault, but is uninsured or underinsured.
+The coverage is designed to cover bodily injury, property damage and personal injury resulting from occurrences not involving an auto in which a liable third party is, but is uninsured or underinsured.
 For example, this would cover a policyholder if a dog attacks his child and the dog owner is not insured or is underinsured, or if a policyholder is injured at a party on a deck that collapses and the homeowner is not insured or is underinsured.

 difference between third party liability and public liability

 A person other than the parties to a liability policy (i.e., not the insurer nor the policyholder) is a third party.

 Vicarious liability is a situation wherein one party is held accountable for an unlawful action of a third party.
 It usually happens when one party is supposed to be responsible for a third party and is unable to carry it out.